MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

-We could further use summary combinators, which lets us answer the original question: the number of employees per each position.
+We could further use summary combinators, which lets us answer the original question: What is the number of employees for each position?

     chicago[
         It.department.employee >>